aljebraschool/aljebraschool_blog/clv9c693w000208jxbwt0b8cn.md

 In the [previous lesson](https://aljebraschool.hashnode.dev/python-for-machine-learning), we introduced one of the fundamental data structures in Python, called a List.
 Lists are commonly used for storing and manipulating data in machine learning tasks.
 Despite their flexibility in handling different data types, Lists have some drawbacks.
 They offer limited functionality, occupy significant space in computer memory, and can be time-consuming to process, especially with large datasets.
 Recognizing these limitations, there arose a need for more efficient data structures, leading to the development of NumPy.

 NumPy is a Python library designed to address the shortcomings of Lists.
-At its core, NumPy introduces the Array data structure.
+At its core, NumPy utilizes the Array data structure.
 Unlike Lists, Arrays can only hold one type of data at a time.
 However, they are significantly more efficient, offering robust functionality while occupying less memory space.

 NumPy is a fundamental package for numerical computing in Python, serving as the cornerstone of numerical and scientific computing.
 Its primary data structure, ndarray, is a powerful N-dimensional array object designed for fast and space-efficient data storage and manipulation.